ScotGEM LaunchpadImportant things to do before coming to the University as an entrant on the ScotGEM (MB ChB) Programme

-Meg Wright, ScotGEM Service Learning and Community Engagement Vertical Theme Lead firstname.lastname@example.org; Twitter @megwright10
+Jayne Stuart, ScotGEM Service Learning and Community Engagement Vertical Theme Lead, email: [email protected]

-Year 1 ScotGEM medical students will complete at least 20 hours in third sector community placements, offering positive benefits for both the students and third sector partners.
+As a Year 1 ScotGEM medical student you will complete at least 20 hours in a third sector community placement, offering positive benefits for both students and third sector partners.

 The ambition of the ScotGEM programme is for new doctors in the 21st century to be able to both deliver care and develop healthcare systems.
 Much medical training is focused upon using techniques to gather information from each individual patient in order to inform the choice and delivery of treatment.
 However, to practice as an effective medical professional within local and global communities we believe that a fuller understanding of these communities is essential.

 Through spending time with third-sector organisations, you will be able to develop a fuller understanding of the social determinants of health and the impact on health and well being.
 You will also see ways that you can work in partnership with third-sector organisations to give the best clinical care you can.